Pediatrics EMR Software

 • Dermatological

-Workflow Management – If you work in a Pediatric practice, you need to deal with recording and storing large volumes of data.
+Workflow Management – Pediatric practices need to deal with recording and storing large volumes of data.
 The EHR software should be able to manage, document, and maintain all the pediatrics-related workflows.
-This helps the physicians have a better understanding of the condition of the patient and helps them make the right decisions at the right times.
+This helps the physicians have a better understanding of the condition of the patient and helps them make the right decisions at the right time.

 ICD/CPT Coding – To make billing and claims accurate and efficient, pediatric-specific coding should be built into the electronic health records software.

 Immunization – Vaccinations are mapped out according to age and need to be conducted within certain time frames.
-Pediatric-specific EMR Software should incorporate reminders of vaccinations due, and alert parents on patient portals.
-This also allows tracking of immunization in the area in case of a breakout.
+Pediatric-specific EMR Software should incorporate reminders of vaccinations due and alert parents on patient portals.
+This also allows tracking of immunization in the area in case of an outbreak.

-Growth Charts – Children go through massive growth spurts in their first few years.
-Pediatrics Electronic Medical Records software (EMR) should have the standard growth rate and functions to track the growth chart of each child.
+Growth Charts – Children go through growth spurts in their first few years.
+Pediatric Electronic Medical Records software (EMR) should have the standard growth rate and functions to track the growth chart of each child.

-Pediatrics Dashboard – The Top Pediatrics EMR software must feature a real-time dashboard that will help physicians view patient charts, profiles, billing processes, scheduling, etc. all in one place.
-The dashboard also saves the time that is taken in opening multiple tabs.
+Pediatrics Dashboard – The Top Pediatrics EMR software must feature a real-time dashboard that helps physicians view patient charts, profiles, billing processes, scheduling, etc., all in one place.
+The dashboard also saves time taken to open multiple tabs.

-Size – Some vendors cater better to large practices while some are best suited to smaller ones.
-EMR software is designed keeping a certain number of users, scalability, and support required in mind.
-When selecting a vendor keep in mind the size of your practice.
+Size – Some vendors cater better to large practices, while some are best suited to smaller ones.
+EMR software is designed keeping a certain number of users, scalability, and support requirements in mind.
+When selecting a vendor, keep in mind the size of your practice.

-Certification – It makes sense to make sure the software you are going to purchase is certified.
-For pediatrics, the certification you should be looking out for is by the ONC-Authorized Testing and Certification Body (“ONC-ATCB”).
+Certification – It makes sense to ensure that the software you are going to purchase is certified.
+For pediatrics, the certification you should be looking for is by the ONC-Authorized Testing and Certification Body (“ONC-ATCB”).
 They are responsible for making sure your vendor meets Meaningful Use objectives and is HIPAA compliant.

 Overview

-Electronic Medical Records Software commonly referred to as EMR Software represents the electronic method of storing medical records for patients.
-Using specially designed software, physicians and other medical professionals can store anything ranging from patient demographics to extensive clinical information about patients, such as medical history, social history, lab reports, and more.
+Electronic Medical Records Software, commonly referred to as EMR Software, represents the electronic method of storing medical records for patients.
+Using specially designed software, physicians and other medical professionals can store a wide range of information, from patient demographics to detailed clinical records, including medical history, social history, lab reports, and more.

 EMR Software by Specialty